climateinteractive/enroads-guide/docs/guide/about.rst

 For those familiar with C-ROADS, the distinction between the two is that C-ROADS focuses on how changes in national and regional emissions could affect global carbon emissions and climate outcomes, while En-ROADS focuses on how global changes in energy, economics, and public policy could affect global carbon emissions and climate outcomes.

+*Please email support@climateinteractive.org for additional inquires and support.*